FraglyG/SimpleDiscordMusicBot/README.md

 A simple Discord bot that streams songs from a specified voice channel using MP3 files stored in the `data` folder.
 The bot allows users to add and remove songs dynamically.

+> NOTE: I made this in an hour, the code is not polished and there are a lot of things I'd do differently if I made this for a production environment

 ## Features

 - Stream MP3 files in a voice channel.